aire-program/aire-researcher-sandbox/governance/responsible_use_guidelines.md

 # Responsible Use Guidelines

-Use these guidelines when working with the AI Researcher Developer Sandbox or adapting workflows to institutional projects.
+Use these guidelines before running or sharing sandbox workflows to align with institutional expectations.

 ## Appropriate uses
 - Exploratory analysis with synthetic or de-identified data.